 I had recently watched a fantastic TV Series about the Golden Age of Piracy, named Black Sails.
 The screen illustrates the legendary pirates of New Providence Island following their lifestyle and actions that made them so notorious.

 It was a great experience and being an athlete myself, I couldn’t help but admire how good the actors looked for their roles of pirates.
-They were all ripped and jacked, inspiring awe and fear in audience with their well-built physiques.
+They were all ripped and jacked, inspiring awe and fear in the audience with their well-built physiques.

 The producers did one hell of a job in choosing the actors.
 Real pirates should look powerful and shredded due to their lifestyle.
 And my favorite actor Zach McGowan in the show looked the part in the role of Captain Charles Vane.